-The 2022 floods in Pakistan killed nearly 2,000 people and devasted farms and buildings.
-HSAT was able to provide insights into the scale of floods in an entirely new way – with unparalleled speed and scale.
+The 2022 floods in Pakistan killed nearly 2,000 people and devasted families, farms and entire industries.

 Following the devastation of the Pakistan floods, it was important to understand the production of crops – as this impacts the national and international economy.

 Traditional analysis methods failed due to the scale of the disaster.
 Satellite data could not be used for several days due to heavy clouds, drones were unavailable and could not cover the scale required, and travel around the country was not possible.